 At the end of each board meeting, the Chairman requested all board members to reflect upon the discussion and decisions taken during the board meeting in specific reference to Section S172(1) and the matters contained therein.
-Each board member had the opportunity to confirm or disagree with the view that all discussions and decisions taken did consider the impact on the Company’s various stakeholders and considered the long-term success of the Company.
-The Company Secretary noted this specific conclusion within the board minutes and any requirement to revisit a decision was noted accordingly.
+Each board member had the opportunity to confirm or disagree with the view that all discussions and decisions taken did consider the impact on the Company’s various stakeholders and considered the long term success of the Company.

 The board of directors engaged with customers in various forums.
-The Chairman & Managing Director both regularly engaged with key customers directly in relation to specific sales campaigns and often the Managing Director engaged with customers to discuss existing project topics such as a face to face meeting held with the customer OHB regarding the Galileo programme.
+The Chairman & Managing Director both regularly engaged with key customers directly in relation to specific sales campaigns and often the Managing Director engaged with customers to discuss existing project topics.
 Certain non-executive members of the board interacted with customers on behalf of the Company in order to strengthen the position of the Company’s key sales campaigns.
 Such engagements were made at industry events and customer meetings.

 The Executive Management’s consideration of the requirements of Section 172(1)